 It is important to remember that sensitive crimes and crimes of domestic violence will not end unless the cycle of violence is broken.
 Accordingly, it is the policy of this office that treatment of both the domestic abuser and any underlying issues (alcohol/drug) should be addressed and incorporated into any sentencing recommendation in cases involving domestic violence.
 When making sentencing recommendations in cases involving child victims, the focus should be on the protection of not only the particular victim, but also the protection of all children in our community.

 Residential Burglary by a Stranger:

-All citizens of Winnebago County have the right to not only feel safe in their homes but also to actually be safe in their homes.
+All citizens of Winnebago County have the right to not only feel safe in their homes, but also to actually be safe in their homes.
 The population dynamic of this county is changing and as the population of our county continues to age, the citizens of Winnebago County are more vulnerable to becoming victims of crime.
-It is the responsibility of this office to ensure that all citizens of Winnebago County can enjoy a good quality of life in their homes and communities.
-Accordingly, it is the policy of our office that all residential burglary offenses should be accompanied by a prison recommendation when the perpetrator is a stranger.
+Accordingly, residential burglary offenses committed by strangers will result in harsh recommendations.